IBM/rpg-genai-data/docs/pages/task/explain_source_references.md

 6. `Limitations & Assumptions`: Mention any assumptions the code makes, or scenarios where it may fail or behave incorrectly.
   - Example: The caller cannot update records it is only input.
 This means the procedure or subroutine is designed to read data but not modify it.

-7. `Outcomes`: List possible major outcomes or scenarios resulting from the code execution.
+7. `Usage Example`: List possible major outcomes or scenarios resulting from the code execution.
 This section can include an optional usage example to illustrate the expected outcome.

 ## how_output
 The `how_output` section explains how the specific procedure or subroutine works internally, covering the full execution flow and logic used at each step.
 It includes details on variables, constants, indicators, field mappings, subroutine calls, and error handling related to that unit.

-1. `Global Components`: The Global Variables section includes all variables, prototypes for external program calls, data structures, arrays, constants, and keywords used in the module.
-Detailed explanations will be provided later in the logic sections
+1. `Global Components`: The Global Variables section includes all variables, prototypes for external program calls, data structures, arrays, constants, and keywords used in the variable declarations (example`LIKE`, `INZ`, `N` data type)
-  - `Prototype & Interface Definition`: Describe internal procedure prototypes and their usage.
-This includes procedure names, input/output parameters, data types, and return types.
-  - `Prototype for External Program Call`: Mention prototypes for external RPG/CL/API calls.
-This includes program name, parameter interface, data types, and expected results.
-  - `Data Structures and Arrays` – Describe all declared data structures and arrays used in the program, including their purpose and how they are utilized.
-    - `File Information Data Structure (INFDS)` – Mention any INFDS declared in the program and what file-level metadata they capture (e.g., file status, error codes, record numbers).
-    - `Indicator Data Structure (INDDS)` – Explain the usage of indicator-based data structures, if any, especially those mapped to display files or used for control logic.
-    - `Arrays` – Describe any arrays used, whether single or multi-dimensional, compile-time or run-time, and their role.
-    - `General Data Structures` – Include details of data structures.
-Mention key attributes or keywords applied (e.g., `inz`, `overlay`, `dim`, `based`, etc.).
-  - `Variables`: Explain the variables used in the program.
-This includes
-    - `Global Variables`: List all global variables used in the program and explain their purpose.
-    - `Constants`: List constants declared using `DCL-C`, including status flags, limits, messages, and system values.
-    - `Keywords`: Explain any keywords used in variable declarations, such as `LIKE`, `INZ`, `N` data type, etc

 2. `Field Mapping`: If the procedure or subroutine relates to any display file or printer file, create a clear table or list to show how physical/logical file fields are mapped to display fields or printer file.
 This includes field names and display fields.

 3. `Indicators`: If the procedure or subroutine uses indicators, explain their purpose and how they are set or cleared during execution in table format.